athrvk/InternTask/README.md

 ## Limitations
 -> A city cannot be removed once entered in the cell

 -> No multi-threading support.
-Excel freezes* if the program read/writes while the user also enters the value
+Excel freezes* if the program read/writes while the user also enters the value in a cell

-*(for random period, on average 5 seconds; but restores itself back and continues to run without any error)
+*(for random period, on average 3 seconds; but restores itself back and continues to run without any error)

 > The program works under Windows only(tested in Windows 10, conda environment, PyCharm IDE) and requires Microsoft Excel to be installed on the system.